ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Similar to sending, Receiving a Message is determined by the top-level protocol in the established Protocol Stack.
 The main difference with Receiving is that the size and boundaries of the Message are not known beforehand.
 The application can communicate in its Receive action the parameters for the Message, which can help the implementation know how much data to deliver and when.
 For example, if the application only wants to receive a complete Message, the implementation should wait until an entire Message (datagram, stream, or frame) is read before delivering any Message content to the application.
 This requires the implementation to understand where messages end, either via a supplied deframer or because the top-level protocol in the established Protocol Stack preserves message boundaries.
 If the top-level protocol only supports a byte-stream and no framers were supported, the application can control the flow of received data by specifying the minimum number of bytes of Message content it wants to receive at one time.

-If a Connection becomes finished before a requested Receive action can be satisfied, the implementation should deliver any partial Message content outstanding, or if none is available, an indication that there will be no more received Messages.
+If a Connection finishes before a requested Receive action can be satisfied, the implementation should deliver any partial Message content outstanding, or if none is available, an indication that there will be no more received Messages.

 ## Handling of data for fast-open protocols {#fastopen}

 Several protocols allow sending higher-level protocol or application data during their protocol establishment, such as TCP Fast Open {{!RFC7413}} and TLS 1.3 {{!RFC8446}}.
 This approach is referred to as sending Zero-RTT (0-RTT) data.
-This is a desirable property, but poses challenges to an implementation that uses racing during connection establishment.
+This is a desirable feature, but poses challenges to an implementation that uses racing during connection establishment.

 The amount of data that can be sent as 0-RTT data varies by protocol and can be queried by the application using the `Maximum Message Size Concurrent with Connection Establishment` Connection Property.
 An implementation can set this property according to the protocols that it will race based on the given Selection Properties when the application requests to establish a connection.